Senserva-LLC/Senserva-Inquisitor/README.md

 ```
-## Changing Content with the Senserva CSV file
+# Changing Content with the Senserva CSV file

+Senserva provides an Excel Compliant file that you can easily edit to control output text.
+The file is created after the first run of Inq.exe (the first run includes the install phase).
+So to use this CSV data just run 2 scans, the 2nd one is fast because we only look for changes since the last scan.

+See our Wiki for a full data example.

 ## Web Pages